collectiveidea/delayed_job/README.md

 @user.delay.activate!(@device)
 ```

+Note that we are passing in the Device object to the delayed version, and not the device ID.
+If Device is a database-backed class (like ActiveRecord or Mongoid), delayed_job will automatically find the class by ID when the job runs, ensuring that we have an up-to-date version of the device when the job runs.

 If a method should always be run in the background, you can call
 `#handle_asynchronously` after the method declaration: